 The Group applies macro fair value hedging to its fixed rate mortgages.
 The Group determines hedged items by identifying portfolios of homogenous loans based on their contractual interest rates, maturity and other risk characteristics.
 Loans within the Identified portfolios are allocated to repricing time buckets based on expected, rather than contractual, repricing dates.
 The hedging instruments (pay fix/receive floating rate interest rate swaps) are designated appropriately to those repricing time buckets.
 Hedge effectiveness is measured on a monthly basis, by comparing fair value movements of the designated proportion of the bucketed loans due to the hedged risk, against the fair value movements of the derivatives, to ensure that they are within an 80% to 125% range.
 The aggregated fair value changes in the hedged loans are recognised as an asset in the Fair value hedge accounting adjustment on the face of the Statement of financial position.
 Should hedge effectiveness testing highlight that movements for a particular bucket fall outside the 80-125% range (i.e., the hedge relationship was ineffective for the period), no fair value hedge accounting adjustment is recorded for that month for that particular bucket.
 Regardless of the results of the retrospective hedge effectiveness testing, at the end of every month, in order to minimise the ineffectiveness from early repayments and accommodate new exposures, the Group voluntarily de-designates the hedge relationships and re-designates them as new hedges.
-At de-designation, the fair value hedge accounting adjustments are amortised on a straight-line basis over the original hedged life.
-The Group has elected to commence amortisation at the date of de-designation.
-IBOR reform Phase 2 provide relief for items within a designated group of items such as those forming part of the Group's macro fair value hedging strategy, that are amended as a result of IBOR reform.
-The reliefs allow the Group's hedging strategy to remain and not be discontinued.
-As items within the hedged group transition at different times from IBORs to RFRs, the Group transfers them to sub-groups of instruments that reference RFRs as the hedged risk.
+At dedesignation, the fair value hedge accounting adjustments are amortised on a straight-line basis over the original hedged life.